spacetelescope/jwst/docs/jwst/undersampling_correction/description.rst

 Once a group in a ramp has been flagged as affected by charge migration, all subsequent groups in the ramp are also flagged.
-By flagging these groups, they are not used in the computation of slopes in the ``ramp_fitting`` step.
+By flagging these groups, they are not used in the computation of slopes in the :ref:`ramp_fitting <ramp_fitting>` step.
 However, as described in the algorithm section below, they _are_ used in the calculation of the variance of the slope due to readnoise.

 Input details
 -------------